willmcgugan/textual-speedups/README.md

 Optional Rust speedups for [Textual](https://github.com/textualize/textual).

-This module implements some of Textual's classes in Rust, which should make Textual apps faster.
-It is currently experimental, and shouldn't be used in production.

 ## How to use

 To use textual-speedups, install it in to the same environment as your Textual app: